 Christ’s promises are just as fresh and strong and trustworthy now as they were in the days of the apostles… But if the workers neglect to link themselves in divine connection with God, the electric current of reviving, life-giving spiritual energy can not flow in full, rich streams to the people.

 Bring your sick to God in faith.
 Humble your hearts before him, confessing your sins.
 Then pray earnestly, trustingly.
 You will see the practical working of God’s power… Christ made the promise, “Lo, I am with you alway, even unto the end of the world.”
 We need more of Christ’s wisdom.
 If we prayed in faith, and took God at his word, he would work for us… Why do we not lay hold of the promises, presenting them before God in living faith?

 Let us rely upon him who has promised to help us.

 — The Review and Herald, July 19, 1898

-I humbly bow before You, O Lord, lifting up those who are sick and suffering in the name of Jesus, that Your healing power may be revealed.
-I confess my sin of not linking myself in divine connection with You that Your life-giving energy may flow out in ministry to others.
+I humbly bow before You, O Lord, lifting up those who are sick and suffering in the name of Jesus, let Your healing power be revealed.
+I confess my sin of not linking up in divine connection with You so that Your life-giving energy may flow out in ministry to others.
 I plead Your promise that “these signs will follow them that believe.”
-Help me speak words of comfort to those who are depressed and those with little faith.
+Help me speak words of comfort to those who are depressed and to those of little faith.
 I cling to Your promise that You are with me always, even to the end of the world!